Answering questions new faculty might have about computing at OWU

 Workshops on how to use Blackboard are offered each semester, and individual coaching is available on request.
 Many tips, tricks and instructions are available on the Blackboard self help page.

 myOWU is an online portal for the OWU community.
-Many commonly used data sources and websites, such as BishopApps and Blackboard, are collected in the portal, to serve as a starting point for information and processes at OWU.
-Other resources, such as the Software Center and the OWU Magazine Index, you will only find in myOWU.
-The content is dynamic and audience specific–you will only see tabs that pertain to you based on your affiliation with OWU.
+Links to many commonly used data sources and websites, such as BishopApps and Blackboard, are collected in the portal, to serve as a starting point for information and processes at OWU.
+Other resources, such as the OWU Magazine Index, you will only find in myOWU.
+The content is dynamic and audience specific–you will only see links that pertain to you based on your affiliation with OWU.

 myOWU is also where you’ll find Course Evaluations.